asavinov/bistro/server/README.md

 * asynchronous connectors which are triggered by events coming from outside like event hubs or incoming http requests
 * synchronous connectors which regularly request new data from some data source like database or a remote service

 In any case, a connector will receive events and then add them to the server.
+Connectors also are supposed to sink data to external event hubs or data stores.
+For example, in the case some unusual behavior has been detected by the system (during evaluation) such a connector can append a record to a database or sent an alert to an event hub.
+A connector can also implement a protocol for accessing the data in the server like JDBC.
+External clients can then connect to the server via JDBC and visually explore its current data state.

 # How to build